We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 They also have a new exhibit called Polar Journey, which is an interactive look at Earth’s polar regions.

-- Hours: every day from 10 AM to 8 PM during the week and 10 PM on weekends.
+- Hours: every day from 10 AM to 6 PM

 Titanic: The Artifact Exhibition and BODIES… at Luxor